Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 16. Short formula

-Omniabase does not change the object.
+OMNIABASE does not change the object.

 It changes the depth at which the object becomes structurally visible.

-That is why Omniabase can be understood as the microscope of structure.
+That is why OMNIABASE can be understood as the microscope of structure.